Getting Ready for Your Scan

 The risks associated with a PET-CT scan are minimal.
 The radioactive glucose degrades quickly so that no detectable radioactivity is present after several hours.
 The remainder is eliminated from the body through urine.
 If you are given contrast dye, it is possible to have an allergic reaction to it.
-Tell your doctor if you are allergic to shellfish or have had an allergic reaction to a previous contrast study.
+Tell your doctor if you have had an allergic reaction to a previous contrast study.

 How do I get ready?

 - Follow a low carbohydrate diet plan per the “PET-CT Diet Plan”.

 - Drink extra fluids, unless your doctor tells you otherwise.

 - Do not do any strenuous activity such as jogging, heavy lifting or exercising.

 If you have any of the below conditions, call your doctor and bring any medications with you to the testing center.